 No need for a $8000 WordPress site.
 This is how I, as the professional that I am, recommend and propose we do this.
 Take it or leave it.

-If you want to learn what really goes into creating successful digital products for clients and users, come check out our Product Design (UI/UX) Master Course.
+If you want to learn what really goes into creating successful digital products for clients and users, come check out our Product Design (UI/UX) Master Course with one-on-one instruction.
 Now open for enrollment!